 Planning to travel to North America?
 Want to know how to visit New York attractions like MoMA for free?
 Or why you should go to Stanley Park, one of the top attractions in Vancouver?
 Then check out our 50 free things to do in North America.

-Don’t forget, if you are planning to visit North America, we’ve got a great selection of USA hostels and hostels in Canada for you to book.
+Don’t forget, if you are planning to visit North America, we’ve got a great selection of USA hostels and hostels in Canada for you to book just download our great mobile-app.

 1. New York: Visit MoMA on a Friday night